Process of Making Brew Dr. Kombucha

 We get asked a lot about the process of making Brew Dr. Kombucha.
 We love to tell our story, so we thought we’d put together a virtual tour of our brewery.
 Let’s go!

 The whole shebang starts with tea.
 These brew tanks are where we blend organic tea and botanicals according to each flavor’s unique recipe, and brew it in hot water with organic cane sugar.
 Essentially, we steep a really big pot of sweetened tea!

 This steep is the most important step – it’s where a lot of our flavor comes from!
-Because we started as a tea company, we have a tea-first approach to making our kombucha taste great.
-We use the same high-quality tea and botanicals in our kombucha that we serve to guests at our teahouses.
+Because we started as a tea company, we have a tea-first approach to making our kombucha taste great, using the highest-quality tea and botanicals.
 Once we’ve got a great tasting tea, we pump it over into the fermentation room.

 Our first batches of kombucha began with 5-gallon fermentation containers.
 Then we went to 75 gallons, then 250, then 900.
 The fermentation tanks you see above hold 9,000 gallons each – that’s a lot of booch!
 On top of each tank is a cloth-topped vent port to help keep the air flowing while holding a room temperature of about 75 degrees.
 Every batch takes around 2 to 4 weeks to ferment.
 Can’t rush the good stuff!

 Next stop is our chilled holding tanks.
 The finished kombucha is pumped into one of these guys and quickly chilled down to around 33 degrees.

 Because we brew our kombucha using a traditional method, it can end up with 1%–3% alcohol after fermentation.
 While we love a cocktail, we want our kombucha to be safe for all ages, so the next step is to remove that alcohol.
 We utilize a technology that does its magic without the use of excessive heat – this keeps our product authentically raw.
 Presenting… the Spinning Cone Column!